I don’t think I need to tell you how big social media is.

 In line with the trend to provide more and more live experiences, Periscope allows marketers to hop in front of their phone camera and talk to their audience, who can join live and give comments.

-Context: Since a Periscope is always a live event, it makes sense to either take your fans to a special, live event in your life (remember the behind the scenes you can do with Snapchat?), or make the Periscope itself an event worth attending.
+Context: Since a Periscope is always a live event, it makes sense to either take your fans to a special, live event in your life (remember the behind the scenes videos that you can do with Snapchat?), or make the Periscope itself an event worth attending.

 - The Marketer’s Guide to Periscope